Fordi/ember-1.4-site/source/guides/controllers/index.md

 of this application run, you should store it on a controller.

 For example, imagine your application has a search field that is always present.
-You could store a `search` property on your `ApplicationController`, and bind the search field in the ` application` template to that property, like this:
+You could store a `query` property on your `ApplicationController`, and bind the `search` field in the ` application` template to that property.

 ```handlebars
 <!-- application.handlebars -->